GlacierProtocol/glacierprotocol.github.io/_docs/before-you-start/hardware.md

 * Two factory-sealed USB drives (2GB+) from the same manufacturer:
 [SanDisk Cruzer 8GB](http://a.co/1Us66ze).

-We'll be using two USB drives at the same time.
-If the computer has only one USB port, you'd need to use a USB hub, which is a separate piece of USB hardware subject to malware infection of its firmware.

 We'll use the camera for reading QR codes.

 ### Eternally quarantined hardware: Set 2